omnia451/task-13.3---NN-Magic/README.md

   * To recognize individual digits a three-layer neural network is used, where:
     - The input layer contains 784=28×28 neurons, as the training data for the network consists of 28 by 28 pixel images of scanned handwritten digits
     - The second layer of the network is a hidden layer containing n neurons
+    - The output layer of the network contains 10 neurons each corresponding to a digit from 0 to 9
+    -